|

 plant was closed and almost all the lamp molds were destroyed.

-The mould for the plain stem Washington drape (B-53) and
+The mold for the plain stem Washington drape (B-53) and

 the glass font lamp were retained and an outside company